adajel/fem_electrodiffusion_cellular_geometries/README.md

 Files
 ------------------------------------------------------------------------------
 main.py:
-    Script for running all simulations presented in paper, that is:
+    Script for running all simulations presented in the paper, that is:
     - run_refinement_test.py
     - run_test_MMS.py
     - run_2D_axonspy